ZisongXu/PBPF/README.md

 ## 🧑‍🍳 Bake New Objects

 1. Prepare `object.mtl` and `object.obj` (you can also prepare the `object.png` to illustrate textures, not necessarily).
-2. Put them into `/PBPF/home/pyvkdepth/assets-src/meshes/`.
-We have provided meshes of some objects, you can find them under the `./PBPF/home/project/meshes_for_render` folder.
+2. Put them into the `./PBPF/home/pyvkdepth/assets-src/meshes/` folder.
+We have provided meshes of some objects, you can find them under the `./PBPF/home/project/meshes_for_render` folder, and move them to the `./PBPF/home/pyvkdepth/assets-src/meshes/` folder.